randiquek/Assessment-Java-Full-Stack-Application/README.md

 # Assessment-Java-Full-Stack-Application

 ## Project: Game Discovery App
 This is an app where a user can browse games from a database.
 A user can make an account to be able to view all games, add to their wishlist. and write their own reviews on games.
 Each user will have a profile that displays all of their info such as name and username, as well as their wishlist and game reviews.
-An admin user can log in and have the options to remove users, remove reviews, and view app reports.
+An admin user can log in and have the options to remove users and remove reviews.

 ## Technical Requirements:
 Unless it's modified by a stretch goal (see below), the following are strict technical